d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Second, MXNet's tensors support automatic differentiation.
 These properties make MXNet's tensors suitable for deep learning.
-Throughout the book, when we say tensors, we are referring to MXNet's tensors unless otherwise stated.
+Throughout the book, when we say tensors, we are referring to MXNet's `ndarray` instances unless otherwise stated.
 :end_tab: